-order to increase your child's In aood behaviors, it is important to reinforce these behaviors by paying attention to them.
+In order to increase your child's good behaviors, it is important to reinforce these behaviors by paying attention to them.
 The best way to practice this is in a play setting.
-This type of interaction also helps with parent-child bonding positive increase the and can relationship between a parent and child.
+This type of interaction also helps with parent-child bonding and can increase the positive relationship between a parent and child.